 We all know the image of a rhino poaching by now.
-Seen the bloated carcass of a once majestic animal and of course, the cruel empty space of missing horns set against blood-red tissue and bone.
-We’re able to easily float it in front of our eyes… whether we’ve seen the image once or a hundred times.
+We have seen the bloated carcass of a once majestic animal and of course, the cruel empty space of missing horns set against blood-red tissue and bone.

 All this changed just over a year ago.

-Dr Johan Marais, CEO of Saving The Survivors is one of our characters in the film.
-We had been with him before on treatments of poached survivors, but nothing prepared us for seeing Hope.
+Dr Johan Marais, CEO of Saving The Survivors is one of our characters in STROOP.
+We had been with him before on treatments of poached rhino survivors, but nothing prepared us for seeing Hope.

 Clearly, this resonated with people around the globe.
 Almost overnight Hope became a media sensation.
 She was featured in hundreds of print publications as well as on all the major news channels and networks worldwide.
 She suddenly became the most famous rhino on the planet and social media peeps couldn’t get enough of her.
 Posts went viral.
 Americans, Europeans, Australians, Egyptians, Brazilians, Ukrainians, Fijians… every corner and every far-flung place, thousands of miles away from the Eastern Cape shrubbery of her home, wanted more information.
 How much she was eating, what she was eating, was she eating too much and most especially her wound covering and the technology involved in her many operations became long discussion points on Facebook.